iiteen/Placify/README.md

 ## Known Issues

-- Currently using `gemma-3-27b-it`.
+- [ ] Currently using `gemma-3-27b-it`.
 It's support might be removed in future.
 Need to maintain this.
 Also this model doesn't support instruction based chat.
+- [ ] Handle `permission expiration` in background tasks.
+It generates error in background as we cant trigger UI actions in background.
+- [ ] Need to `log whole background process`, so I can see whether it is working or not.

+## debug filter

+!EGL_emulation, !Choreographer, !RemoteInputConnectionImpl, !ImeTracker, !OpenGLRenderer, !TextInputPlugin, !InsetsController, !InputMethodManager